 RENO AIR RACING HISTORY

 The National Championship Air Races is the last event of its kind, carrying on the tradition of the Cleveland Air Races of the 1920s, 30s and 40s.
 In 1964, Bill Stead organized an air race near Reno, Nevada, and the Reno National Championship Air Races were born.
-The event that Bill Stead started in the Nevada desert more than 47 years ago is still going strong.
-The event has only been interrupted once in September of 2001 when all aircraft in the United States were grounded following the terrorists attacks in New York and Washington.
+The event that Bill Stead started in the Nevada desert more than 53 years ago is still going strong.
+The event has only been cancelled once in September of 2001 when all aircraft in the United States were grounded following the terrorists attacks in New York and Washington.